Cartus/DCGCN/README.md

 ## Postprocessing

 For AMR-to-Text generation, we also use the scope markers as in [Konstas et al. (2017)](https://arxiv.org/pdf/1704.08381.pdf) and [Beck et al. (2018)](https://arxiv.org/pdf/1806.09835.pdf).
 Basically, they conduct named entity anonymization and named entity clustering in the preprocessing stage.
+Here, running gen_amr.sh can get the preprocessed AMR corpus.
 In the postprocessing state, we need to substitute the anonymized entities, run:

 ```